-René presenting at the Boca Raton Resort & Club
+René at the Polo Club

 Written by Robert Versteeg, partner at Silvin Books & Productions.